 Dogo Argentino for bigger game hunting

 A mastiff sort of dog, this one is perfect for hunting bigger animals, including wild boars and bears.
 In fact, the people who developed this particular breed were looking for a strong animal that could help with their hunt, but likewise, protect them and prove a great companion.
+Check out our list of the best boar hunting dog breeds to help your.

 So they ended up with this amazing beast, that’s big, courageous and has a lot of energy.
 The Dogo Argentino had a lot to lose at the beginning of the 20th century because of its imposing gait since it was used in a lot of dogfights and became pretty feared.